Did you know there’s such a thing as a present participle in French?

-Forming the French present participle is a cinch, but you need to be aware of some key differences between French and English if you’re going to handle it well.
+Forming the French present participle is relatively easy.
+However, you need to be aware of some key differences between French and English if you’re going to handle it well.

 The present participle may be used with the preposition en (while, on, upon, by, in, when) to form a gerund (the equivalent of the English verb form that ends in “‐ing”).